nelabs/BicycleShop/README.md

 express flash doesn't work when deleting post need to convert post into patch (done)

-need to pass in categoriese when update item
+need to pass in categoriese when update item (done)

+repair flash message un update category event